304 North Cardinal St.

 When you water Devil’s Ivy, soak the soil until water drains out the holes at the base of the pot.
 You want to place it in a shady area that gets a little light filtering through.

 The String of Pearls is a type of succulent classed as a perennial vine.
+This is the ideal kitchen plant.
 It produces long vines filled with small, round leaves.
 It makes a spectacular hanging plant you can hang over the sink or in a bright area of the kitchen.

 Bright light helps keep it at its healthiest, but it can survive in areas of fluorescent light.
 You only need to water it when the soil is completely dry and then water it well.
 Let the water soak into all the soil.